Some Best Friend You Turned Out to Be: Songs

 The opening track "Cakes" was chosen as the album's lead single, and was stylistically an attempt at recreating the Mercury Rev album See You on the Other Side, though the song's chords were inspired by "Make Your Stash" by Daddy Cool, and makes prominent use of glitch to imitate a CD skipping.
 The track also features a trumpet that Jacobs bought for £15 off Loot magazine.
 "Lamplite on a One Horse Shoe" was created entirely on a rented Nord Lead 2 synthesizer, which Jacobs was inspired to use after reading Autechre used one to record their Cichlisuite EP.
 The title of "Ah, There's Deek – Let's Ask Him" was inspired by the author Irvine Welsh, "Deek" being the Scottish translation for "Derek".
 The track's instrumentation consists of a den-den daiko, a guitar pitched down to sound like a bass, and multi-tracked recorders.

-"Lausanne" is built around a loop of cellphone interference, and features a steel drum Jacobs rented from Beat About The Bush, a film & TV prop hire company.
+"Lausanne" is built around a loop of cellphone interference, and features a steel drum Jacobs rented from Beat About The Bush, a film and television prop hire company.
 The track's title is derived from a word Jacobs found on the screen of a shortwave radio.
-"Tuli, A Plain Ride From Canvas" pays tribute to Tuli Kupferberg from The Fugs, and was recorded on an old tape Jacobs had found in the street.
+"Tuli, A Plain Ride From Canvas" pays tribute to Tuli Kupferberg from The Fugs, and was recorded on an old cassette tape Jacobs had found in the street.
 It was edited from an hour's worth of improvised piano.
 The title of "Bill Sholem Quintette" is a homage to the Raymond Scott Quintet, and was named after an eccentric teacher at Jacobs' old synagogue.
 The track was created by Jacobs cycling through five demo songs on a toy keyboard, which is briefly interrupted by a field recording of a street sweeper, before going "all-out Fred Frith" with a Rhodes piano.

 "Ink Me" was chosen as the album's second single, and the first to be accompanied by a music video, depicting Jacobs playing the record to his "bemused" fictional grandparents.
 "The Balaton" is a "total acid rave" number named after a village in Hungary.
 Parts of the track "Subsi Kuku" were repurposed by Jacobs for his cover of "Coming Up" by Paul McCartney in 2003.
 "6161" refers to the call-sign that Jacobs went under during his early job as car courier, which he would later go onto discuss on the songs "Lights" from the follow-up album Mastered by Guy at the Exchange.
 Jacobs would record a more stripped-back, harmonium-based arrangement of the track entitled "61over" for his next album.
 The album concludes with "Carbon Cones", which is also the album's longest track at a total of 12 minutes.
 The track originated on a three-track demo tape Jacobs sent to Domino, which resulting in his signing to the label.